A million projects (or is that paint flecks?) dangling

 I already knew part of the trouble with the ceiling paint in the bathroom.
 There is no vent in there.
 Considering the space is a cracker box posing as a bathroom, showers and even warm baths cause fog that would make London jealous.
 (Is London really that foggy?
 Is that just one of those myths that get blown way out of proportion by Sherlock Holmes mysteries and Jack the Ripper documentaries?
 Well, it sounded good.)
 You could steam sealed envelopes open in that room.
 And obviously, you could also steam paint right off the ceiling.

 What is gone is my obsession with scraping the ceiling.
 I still have a paint scraper in the basket on the back of the toilet, but it rarely gets used anymore.
-The ceiling has to start looking pretty bad and raining paint flecks before I'll climb up and do more scraping.
+The ceiling has to start looking pretty bad and raining paint flecks This isn't even the worst it's beenbefore I'll climb up and do more scraping.
 It seems so hopeless.
 The paint comes off easily right after someone has showered, but then it sticks to everything.
 Only the dangling pieces come off if I scrape when the room is dry.
 The part of the room near the door only has a few areas of paint peeling back and is basically doing what paint is supposed to do� stay on.

 Maybe one day I will get around to completing my scraping project, installing a fan and repainting.
 Other projects seem more important right now, like the unfinished living room, which I'll talk about later in the unfinished paint project series.